 If multiple hits are possible for the same search terms, you may need to implement a value help dialog.
 This dialog lets the user narrow down the list of items based on more specific criteria.
 When the user selects an object from the list, the dialog closes and the object is displayed in the content area (no additional navigation is required).

 Behavior of the Search Field

 If the user enters new search terms in the input field, the focus moves away from the field and the app triggers a new search.
-If no results are found, the user sees a blank page with a corresponding message.
-If the input field is left blank, no message is shown.
+If no results are found, the initial view of the page is shown – with a collapsed header and a corresponding message in the content area.

-If the search term is deleted and focus moves away from the input field (or Enter is clicked), the screen becomes blank again
+If the user deletes the search term and moves the focus away from the input field (or clicks ENTER), the screen becomes blank again.

 Want to dive deeper?
 Follow the links below to find out more about related controls, the SAPUI5 implementation, and the visual design.